AboutContact UsRegister

 Canoe/Kayak

-Canoeing began as a primarily recreational activity and remains so for many Australians.
-A national body to coordinate canoe/kayak participation was first proposed in 1947, in the lead-up to the Melbourne 1956 Summer Olympic Games, with the Australian Canoe Federation holding its first meeting in September 1949.
-1
+A national organisation to oversee canoe and kayak participation was first proposed in 1947, ahead of the 1956 Melbourne Olympic Games, with the Australian Canoe Federation holding its first meeting in September 1949.1

 Evolution: